johnpeart/johnpeart.github.io/src/blogpost/2015-04-27-eurovision-voting-by-population-size.md

 Of the 5 sets of results studied, in only 1 year would the winner of the grand final have changed.
 Conchita Wurst (2014, Austria), Emmelie de Forest (2013, Denmark), Loreen (2012, Sweden), and Ell & Nikki (2011, Azerbaijan) all win their finals regardless of whether scores are weighted by country size or not.

-The bad news comes for the 2010 winner, Lena (Germany) and her entry "Satellite".
+The bad news comes for the 2010 winner, Lena (Germany) and her entry *Satellite*.
 Whilst she won the vote on the night, she may not have had the popular support of Europe itself.
 Bizarrely, it was Armenia's entry, [*Apricot Stone*](https://www.youtube.com/watch?v=bdAd4Y8agas), that would have won had the state population mattered.

 Why so bizarre?
 Well, aside from the frankly *hideous* song, Armenia would have rocketed from 7th place to first under a proportional vote, picking up more than 100 additional points.